j-webtek/LLM-Learning/README.md

 - [NSA, FBI, and CISA Release Cybersecurity Information Sheet on Deepfake Threats](https://www.cisa.gov/news-events/alerts/2023/09/12/nsa-fbi-and-cisa-release-cybersecurity-information-sheet-deepfake-threats): The NSA, FBI, and CISA have released a Cybersecurity Information Sheet on the rising threat of synthetic media, including deepfakes, highlighting their growing impact on sectors like the NSS, DoD, and national infrastructure.
 The agencies emphasize the importance of reviewing their recommended steps and best practices to address deepfake threats effectively.

 #### AI Technologies and Capabilities
+- [Released L2E OS v0.1 "Temple DOS" .
+A new OS on the block!
+The first OS that boots to AI!](https://twitter.com/VulcanIgnis/status/1708851772435968017): A new operating system that boots directly to an AI interface.
+- [Decentralized Artificial Intelligence](https://www.chaos-engineering.dev/p/decentralized-artificial-intelligence): The article discusses the need for decentralization in Large Language Models (LLMs) and AI.
+- [Microsoft is going nuclear to power its AI ambitions](https://www.theverge.com/2023/9/26/23889956/microsoft-next-generation-nuclear-energy-smr-job-hiring): Microsoft is exploring the potential of next-generation nuclear reactors to power its data centers and support its AI initiatives.
 - [Run any ML model from any programming language](https://carton.run/): Carton is a tool that packages machine learning models with metadata in a zip file without altering the original model, simplifying the model deployment process by automatically selecting the appropriate runner based on the metadata.
 Once packed, Carton's framework-agnostic API facilitates model inference, with the software built in Rust and offering bindings to multiple languages.
 - [The next generation of smart glasses](https://www.meta.com/smart-glasses/): Ray-Ban and Meta collaborate on sunglasses that video record, and image capture, and can be queried via Meta’s AI
 - [Vectorize: a vector database for shipping AI-powered applications to production, fast](https://blog.cloudflare.com/vectorize-vector-database-open-beta/): Vectorize is a new vector database from Cloudflare designed to help machine learning models "remember" and enhance AI-powered applications.
 It allows developers to build full-stack AI applications on Cloudflare's global network, enhancing semantic search, classification, recommendation, and anomaly detection use-cases.
 Vectorize is in open beta and integrates with Cloudflare Workers, enabling it to power various applications, including improving LLMs' accuracy and context, and supporting embeddings from platforms like OpenAI and Cohere.